 2. Take stock of your actions

 If your first marriage hasn’t worked out, you need to introspect.
 Ask yourself, ‘what did I do to contribute to the failure of this relationship’ or ‘what could I have done differently’.
+Chances are, you’d know things about you that you never knew.
+And that would help you in not repeating the same mistakes and improvise on yourself.
 A responsible adult is one who knows how to accept the consequence of their actions and use these life lessons to build a better life.

 Related Reading: 20 Ways To Make Your Husband Fall In Love With You Again